glentakahashi/dotfiles/README.md

 * add in .profile .bash_profile and .zsh_profile
 * get better buffer navigator
 * learn how to use fugitive
-* make it a ton better to use nested tmux commands.
-I think it would be good to use Ctrl+a x2 to switch contexts between tmux sessions
 * make a new alias for easycd to go in reverse order
   * add sshconfig in maybe??? (definitely insecure)
 * make deploy script fail unless you are me! (i suggest people don't run it naked)
-* switch to pathogen instead of whatever i have now
+  * or ask questions and make a better spf13
 * folding and shit
 * move buffers around (ctrl+p for buffers or something)
 * SURROUND